 The minimum age for consumption of alcohol in Saskatchewan is 19 years.
 Alcohol, beer and wine are sold in government liquor stores as well as cold beer and wine stores in several locations throughout the city.
 Restaurants are licensed to serve alcoholic beverages.

 A federal tax of 5% is levied on all goods and services.
-A provincial tax of 5% is assessed on all goods with the exception of food, restaurant meals and children's clothing.
+A provincial tax of 6% that applies to taxable goods and services consumed or used in Saskatchewan.

 The City of Saskatoon is a smoke-free city which makes all public places and private clubs smoke-free.
 This includes bars, nightclubs, bingo halls, bowling centres, private clubs and restaurants.
 In addition, smoking is not allowed in outdoor seating areas associated with these establishments or in temporary tent shelters at public events.